GulsahYorulmaz/GulsahYorulmaz/README.md

 Hi!
 I'm Gulsah Yorulmaz.
 I am a computer engineering student at ITU 🐝

-- 👯 Looking for intern.
+- 👯 Looking for internship as backend developer.
 - 💬 You can ask me about C, C++ and Algorithms.
 - 📫 Contact: *yrlmzglsh@gmail.com*
 - 💜 Hobbies: Coding, Searching&Learning, Developing, Gaming